 Acquired by SLT in 2003.

-Features: Saltmarsh and wetlands consisting 10.5 acres.
-This parcel of land sits by the Sippican River.
-It is located on the Wareham/Marion town line.
+Features: Saltmarsh and wetlands about 10.5 acres in size.
+This parcel of land sits by the Sippican River and is located on the Wareham/Marion town line.

 Benson Brook Parcels